zephyrproject-rtos/trusted-firmware-m/docs/design_docs/services/secure_partition_runtime_library.rst

   /* The entry point function must not return. */ void entry_point(void);

-Each partition has its own dedicated metadata for heap tracking and other runtime state.
-The metadata is designed to be saved at the read-write data area of a partition with a specific name.
-A generic entry point needs to be available to get partition metadata and do initialization before calling into the actual partition entry.
+Each partition has its own dedicated local_storage for heap tracking and other runtime state.
+The local_storage is designed to be saved at the read-write data area of a partition with a specific name.
+A generic entry point needs to be available to get partition local_storage and do initialization before calling into the actual partition entry.
 This generic entry point is defined as '__sprtmain':

 .. code-block:: c

     void __sprtmain(void)
     {
-      /* Get current SP private data from scratch area */ struct sprt_meta_t *m = (struct sprt_meta_t *)tfm_sprt_scratch_data;
+      /* Get current SP private data from local storage */ struct p_sp_local_storage_t *m =
+              (struct p_sp_local_storage_t *)tfm_sprt_local_storage;

       /* Potential heap init - check later chapter */
       if (m->heap_size) {